wtnm/fform/documentation.md

 **ApiPromise** <a name="apipromise"></a>:
-API set functions returns promise that will be resolved after changes is made (actual only for asyncronous updates).
+API set functions returns promise that will be resolved after changes is made (actual only for asynchronous updates).
-Also returned promise has property 'vAsync' which is promis either.
+Also returned promise has property 'vAsync' which is promise either.
 This promise will be resolved after all async validation that was triggered by update will be resolved.

 **ApiOptsType** <a name="apioptstype"></a>:
-- `execute?: true | number` - if true then execute synchronously and immediatly.
-If number then executed asynchronously after number in milliseconds passed.
+- `execute?: true | number` - if true then execute synchronously and immediately.
+If number then executed asynchronously after the number in milliseconds passed.
 Default is 0, that means asynchronous execution right after calling code is finished.
-Multiply asynchronous commands are stacking in batch and executes together.
+Multiple asynchronous commands are stacking in batch and executes together.
 - `noValidation?: boolean` - No validation is made if true.